 Adequate response time prediction is a key success factor for many service-oriented systems.
 “Queue Mining for Delay Prediction in Multi-Class Service Processes”, by Arik Senderovich, Matthias Weidlich, Avigdor Gal, Avishai Mandelbaum (Technion, Israel; Imperial College London, United Kingdom), improves existing techniques by treating service queues as first-class data citizens, thus enabling more sophisticated process mining techniques in cases where multiple kinds of service requesters with different response times must be served.

 For IS Engineering, the duality of service composition and data exchange has been a frequent theme.
-“Automating Data Exchange in Process Choreographies”, by Andreas Meyer, Luise Pufahl, Kimon Batoulis, Dirk Fahland, Mathias Weske (Hasso Plattner Institute, Potsdam, Germany; Eindhoven University of Technology, Netherlands), offers a thoroughly model-driven approach for modeling this issue, and for generating local processes that perfectly fit an intended interaction choreography of services.
+“Automating Data Exchange in Process Choreographies”, by Andreas Meyer, Luise Pufahl, Kimon Batoulis, Dirk Fahland, Mathias Weske (Hasso Plattner Institute, Potsdam, Germany; Eindhoven University of Technology, Netherlands), offers a thoroughly model-driven approach for modeling this issue [could you reword this to be clearer?], and for generating local processes that perfectly fit an intended interaction choreography of services.

 Information Systems are socio-technical systems.
-Therefore, above this technical level of service engineering, the business purpose of services is playing a key role.
+Therefore, above this technical level of service engineering, the business purpose of services plays a key role.
 Besides the classical flow-oriented business process perspective, the goal-oriented description of information systems and their services has grown in importance over the past decade.
-In “GoBIS: An Integrated Framework to Analyse the Goal and Business Process Perspectives in Information Systems”, Marcela Ruiz, Dolors Costal, Sergio España, Xavier Franch, and Óscar Pastor (UP Valencia and UP Barcelona, Spain) study the relationship between both perspectives and present a formal integration of two well-known modeling languages, together with validated guidelines for the practitioners’ usage of the integrated framework.
+In “GoBIS: An Integrated Framework to Analyse the Goal and Business Process Perspectives in Information Systems”, Marcela Ruiz, Dolors Costal, Sergio España, Xavier Franch, and Óscar Pastor (UP Valencia and UP Barcelona, Spain) study the relationship between the two perspectives and present a formal integration of two well-known modeling languages, together with validated guidelines for the practitioners’ usage of the integrated framework.

 Goal-oriented IS models have been criticized from a usability perspective, as they expose a complexity that makes it difficult to evaluate their quality and completeness with respect to the domain they are intended to capture.
 In “Metrics for Measuring Complexity and Completeness for Social Goal Models”, Catarina Gralha, João Araújo, and Miguel Goulão, (Universidade Nova de Lisboa, Portugal) propose metrics that measure model complexity for social goal models, together with algorithms and a toolset for computing them.
-The tools also detect semi-automatically aspects of incompleteness in goal-oriented models..
+The tools also detect semi-automatically aspects of incompleteness in goal-oriented models.

 While many service-oriented systems are designed for the short-term satisfaction of varied and ever-changing customer demands, the resulting data are often kept for long periods of time, for purposes of accountability, data mining, or other reasons.
 Indeed, we know that databases typically live much longer than originally planned, often for many decades.
 An important empirical question for long-term IS engineering is therefore how radical the changes imposed on database systems really are and need to be, given the rapid changes in storage and communication technologies, as well as applications.
 A case study for the particular case of Open Source DBMS – reported in “Growing up with Stability: How Open-Source Relational Databases Evolve”, by Ioannis Skoulis, Panos Vassiliadis, Apostolos V. Zarras (Opera Helsinki/Finland, and University of Ioannina/Greece) – gives the comforting answer that at least in this sector the original promise of data independence made by the RDB inventors still seems to work reasonably well.

-The editors would like to thank all authors and reviewers for accepting the pressure of timely production and evaluation of this special issues, the General Chairs of CAiSE 2014 for organizing an inspiring conference, and the Chief Editors of Information Systems for their continued support.
+The editors would like to thank all authors and reviewers for accepting the pressure of timely production and evaluation of this special issues, the General Chairs of CAiSE 2014 for organizing an inspiring conference, and the Editors-in-Chief of Information Systems for their continued support.

 Aachen and Trento, April 2015